What Are the Benefits of an 83b Election?

 As a founder, you want people to be invested in your startup’s long-term success.

-Offering equity stakes in your company can help you attract investors and employees who want to see it—as well as the value of their shares—grow over time.
+Offering equity in your company can help you attract investors and employees who want to see it—as well as the value of their shares—grow over time.

-On the flip side, receiving equity as a founder should also motivate you to get your company off the ground and on the right track.
+Receiving equity as a founder should also motivate you to get your company off the ground and on the right track.

 What is an 83(b) election?

 An 83(b) election gives startup founders, executives, or employees of privately-held companies the option to pay taxes on the total fair market value of company shares when it’s granted to them.

 What are the benefits of an 83(b) election for founders?